 - Breakdown your challenges into manageable chunks for sharing.
 Start with the main challenges and opportunities and then address how you’re meeting them to make sure the most urgent needs are heard and understood

 - Be confident and have your data on hand.
 But, remember to ask for feedback, there could be ideas in the room that you haven’t yet considered

 “Don't go in without doing your homework.
 Be concise and lead with facts and statistics.”

-We’re living through unprecedented times.
-The demands and challenges of 2020 are poles apart from those we’ve all faced before.
-Trust yourself, do your research, leverage your stakeholder relationships, and put safety first.
-And if you still feel nervous about sharing your plans and ideas, take some tips from our blog Easy strategies to increase your executive presence, start with a deep breath, and a drink of water.
-You’ve got this.
+We're living through unprecedented times.
+The demands and challenges of 2020 are vastly different than what we’ve faced before.
+Trust yourself, do your research, leverage your stakeholder relationships, and put wellbeing first.
+And if you still feel nervous about sharing your plans and ideas, take some tips from our blog on how to increase your executive presence, start with a deep breath and a drink of water — you’ve got this.

 At Egencia, we can help you action all of the hints and tips above.
 Our teams are always on hand to support you.
 Once you’ve gathered the feedback from your internal stakeholders and understand their new requirements, our expert account management and implementation teams will help your business to adjust its policies based on your needs.

 We also have an excellent online resource in the Egencia Connect Community we mentioned above.
 The community is a safe space for travel managers to share best practices, get business travel tips and advice from travel experts and other peers, and earn points for completing fun challenges.